NixOS/nix.dev/source/contributing/documentation/style-guide.md

 >
 > — [Blaise Pascal](https://en.m.wikiquote.org/w/index.php?title=Blaise_Pascal&oldid=2978584#Quotes)

-Readers' time and attention is limited.
+Readers' time and attention are limited.
-Take the time to be extraordinarily respectful with their cognitive resources.
+Take the time to be extraordinarily respectful of their cognitive resources.

 The same holds for communication directed to contributors and maintainers:
 This is a public project, and many people will read what you write.